citp/privacy-policy-historical/g/ga/gam/gamingph.com.md

 **Do GamingPH.com uses Cookies?**

 Yes, some of our third party application like Google Analytics uses cookies to determine site performance.
+For more information, please check our [Cookies Policy](https://gamingph.com/cookies-policy/) page.

 **Do GamingPH.com disclose any personal  information from user to outside parties?**